lena-voita/good-translation-wrong-in-context/README.md

 This means that values of "batch-len" in baseline and CADec configs are not comparable (because of different batch-makers).
  To approximately match the baseline batch in the number of translation instances, you need batch size of approximately 150000 in total.
 For example, with 4 gpus you can set batch-len 7500 and sync_every_steps=5: 5 * 4 * 7500 = 150000 in total.

+For DocRepair, also a specific batch-maker is used.
+For this model, you have to have the total batch-len of 32000.

 ---
 ### Other options